 Science, Tech, Math › Social Sciences How Much Is the Per Capita Money Supply in the U.S.?
-Share Flipboard Email Print Glow Images, Inc / Getty Images Social Sciences Economics U.S. Economy Employment Supply & Demand Psychology Sociology Archaeology Environment Ergonomics Maritime by Mike Moffatt Mike Moffatt, Ph.D., is an economist and professor.
-He teaches at the Richard Ivey School of Business and serves as a research fellow at the Lawrence National Centre for Policy and Management.
-Updated November 04, 2019 If all the money in the US was divided up evenly and given to every American over 21 or so, how much would each person get?
+Share Flipboard Email Print Glow Images, Inc / Getty Images Social Sciences Economics U.S. Economy Employment Supply & Demand Psychology Sociology Archaeology Environment Ergonomics Maritime By Mike Moffatt Professor of Business, Economics, and Public Policy Ph.D., Business Administration, Richard Ivey School of Business M.A., Economics, University of Rochester B.A., Economics and Political Science, University of Western Ontario Mike Moffatt, Ph.D., is an economist and professor.
+He teaches at the Richard Ivey School of Business and serves as a research fellow at the Lawrence National Centre for Policy and Management. our editorial process Mike Moffatt Updated November 04, 2019 If all the money in the US was divided up evenly and given to every American over 21 or so, how much would each person get?
 The answer isn't completely straightforward because economists have many definitions for what makes up the money supply.
 Defining the Money Supply Measures In terms of deflation and how it can be prevented, there are three main definitions economists have of the money supply.
 Another good place for information on the money supply is The Federal Reserve Bank of New York.
 The New York Fed gives the following definitions for the three money supply measures: The Federal Reserve publishes weekly and monthly data on three money supply measures — M1, M2, and M3 — as well as data on the total amount of debt of the nonfinancial sectors of the U.S. economy...
 The money supply measures reflect the different degrees of liquidity — or spendability — that different types of money have.
 The narrowest measure, M1, is restricted to the most liquid forms of money; it consists of currency in the hands of the public; traveler's checks; demand deposits, and other deposits against which checks can be written.
 M2 includes M1, plus savings accounts, time deposits of under $100,000, and balances in retail money market mutual funds.
 M3 includes M2 plus large-denomination ($100,000 or more) time deposits, balances in institutional money funds, repurchase liabilities issued by depository institutions, and Eurodollars held by U.S. residents at foreign branches of U.S. banks and at all banks in the United Kingdom and Canada.
 We can figure out how much money there is in the United States per person over 21 by taking each measure of the money supply (M1, M2, and M3) and dividing it by the total population of people who are 21 and older.
 The Federal Reserve states that in September 2001, the M1 money supply stood at 1.2 trillion dollars.
 While this is a little out of date, the current figure is close to this, so we'll use this measure.
 According to the U.S. Census Population Clock, the U.S. population currently stands at 291,210,669 people.
 If we take the M1 money supply and divide it by the population, we find that if we divided M1 money up equally each person would get $4,123.
 This doesn't completely answer your question, as you wanted to know how much money there would be per person over the age of 21.
 Infoplease reports that in the year 2000, 71.4% of the population was above the age of 19.
 This implies that right now there are around 209,089,260 people in the United States who are 20 or older.
 If we split up the M1 money supply among all those people, they would each get around $5,742.
 We can do the same calculations for the M2 and M3 money supplies.
 The Federal Reserve reports that the M2 money supply stood at $5.4 trillion in September 2001 and M3 was at $7.8 trillion.
 See the table on the bottom of the page to see what the per capita M2 and M3 money supplies are.
 Per Capita Money Supply Money Supply Type Value Money Supply Per Person Money Supply Per Person Over 19 M1 Money Supply $1,200,000,000,000 $4,123 $5,742 M2 Money Supply $5,400,000,000,000 $18,556 $25,837 M3 Money Supply $7,800,000,000,000 $26,804 $37,321 How Does Money Work?
 Are Credit Cards a Form of Money?
-How Much U.S. Debt Does China Own?
-Perfectly Inelastic Collisions: More Perfect Than Just Inelastic An Explanation of Why Prices Do Not Decline During a Recession These Are the Benefits and Costs of a Gold Standard What You Need to Know about the US Healthcare System Reform How Money Supply and Demand Determine Nominal Interest Rates When Bundling Campaigns Contributions Is Legal and Illegal Here's Why Ripping up Currency Can Land You in Prison Buckley v.
-Valeo: Supreme Court Case, Arguments, Impact Levers Are All Around Us, but Do You Know How They Work?
-Overwhelmed By Your Microeconomics Class?
-Get Help Here How Dark Money is Ruining Politics The Government's Role in the Economy Is to Regulate Economic Activity At What Age Can You Legally Buy Cigarettes (and Smoke) in Canada?
+Macroeconomics Student Resource Center How Much U.S. Debt Does China Own?
+An Explanation of Why Prices Do Not Decline During a Recession Economic Deflation and How to Prevent It Perfectly Inelastic Collisions: More Perfect Than Just Inelastic The Function of the Federal Reserve System in the US Economy These Are the Benefits and Costs of a Gold Standard When Did the Great Recession Begin and End?
+An Overview of Economic Stagflation in the 1970s How Money Supply and Demand Determine Nominal Interest Rates Learn These Common Collocations With Money What You Need to Know about the US Healthcare System Reform The Faces on Every U.S. Bill At What Age Can You Legally Buy Cigarettes (and Smoke) in Canada?